-The Entertainment District continues to be one pedestrian public spaces are only some of the of the premier destinations tourism in Scottsdale. factors that make the Entertainment District a Located Northeast of the heart of Old Town non-pedestrian place.
-Scottsdale, the Entertainment District is a part The Scottsdale Collection will create connections of the lively outdoor atmosphere Scottsdale is to the lively pedestrian atmosphere found in internationally known for.
-The Entertainment Old Town, making the district disconnected.
-District currently consist of many different types Additionally, the Scottsdale Collection will of businesses that contribute to the financial promote the development of a variety of different prosperity of the area.
-The Galleria Corporate development types including but not limited to Centre and the City Center provide large office hotels, residential, offices, retail, and restaurants spaces for many different businesses including to mirror the diverse atmosphere of Old Town. local and national corporations.
+The Entertainment District continues to be one of the premier destinations tourism in Scottsdale.
+Located Northeast of the heart of Old Town Scottsdale, the Entertainment District is a part of the lively outdoor atmosphere Scottsdale is internationally known for.
+The Entertainment District currently consist of many different types of businesses that contribute to the financial prosperity of the area.
+The Galleria Corporate Centre and the City Center provide large office spaces for many different businesses including local and national corporations.